Valeant shares continue slide since Citron report

-Valeant Pharmaceuticals Inc's (VRX.TO) share slumped for the second straight day on Wednesday, a day after influential shortseller Citron Research said the Canadian drugmaker used specialty pharmacies to create "phantom sales".
+Oct 22 Valeant Pharmaceuticals Inc's share slumped for the second straight day on Wednesday, a day after influential shortseller Citron Research said the Canadian drugmaker used specialty pharmacies to create "phantom sales".

 At that price, about $17 billion of Valeant's market value has been wiped out since Tuesday's close.